 The ingredients are fried on a flat-top stove.
 There are heating bins that hold boiled hot dogs and chili.
 The Oki-Dog is a 2 tiered construction.
 In the outer tortilla fold are a wiener and all the pastrami.

-The center of the burrito is stuffed with chili, cheese and another wiener.
-I haven't had the appetite to try an Oki-Bomb (sauerkraurt, pickles and onions are added) but can only imaging how huge that would be.
+The center of the burrito is stuffed with chili, cheese, and another wiener.
+I haven't had the appetite to try an Oki-Bomb (sauerkraut, pickles, and onions are added) but can only imagine how huge that would be.

 It really shouldn't work but it does.
 For just under 4 bucks, it's a substantial meal.
 If you can finish one with an order of fries, you are one hearty eater or a teenager.
 My own wolfing-it-all-down days are over, so half of an Oki-Dog is just about right for me - that's no problem, as this veggieless entree heats up perfectly in a microwave for a second go-round.

 Boys Town, Oki-Dog was the place to be and be seen by LA's punk rockers in the late 1970's (wild blog article of those heady days here.)
 Hundreds of mohawk wearing, dyed or shaved-headed, studded, safety-pinned, and ripped fishnet stocking wearing kids would pack the joint at all hours of the night and early morning after punk rock shows.
 It's rumored to be the last place Darby Crash from the Germs hung out before he died - from the needle, not indigestion.
 A wild series of flyers of the punk rock scene in LA is here.

 But don't let it's history scare you off.
 The look of the place may be run-down, although I just consider it eccentric.
 All four walls are covered with enough flotsam and jetsam to fill a flea market, and the hand-lettered menu specials would make graphic designer and typographer Stefan Sagmeister envious.
 The clientele is all over the place, from high schoolers to too hip tourists, plus neighborhood old-timers playing video games.
 Oki-Dog could fit as a denizens hangout from a novel by beatnik writer William Burroughs.